 - Room-sharing: This is when parents have a crib, bassinet, portable crib, or play yard in the room with them near the bed.
 Or, they attach a bedside sleeper to the side of their bed.

-- Bed-sharing: This is when parents and infants sleep together in a bed.
+- Bed-sharing: This is when parents and infants sleep together in a bed, couch, or chair.
 This has raised concerns because bed-sharing with an infant increases the risk sleep-related deaths, including sudden infant death syndrome (SIDS).

 Why Do Some Parents Bed-Share?